On stochastic stabilization of sampled systems: Preliminaries

+\begin{rem} The $(r,R)$-convergence in mean can be understood as a kind of practical stability: provided that the initial state was within some starting ball \as, the mean trajectory eventually enters a target ball of radius $r$ and stays there forever. \end{rem}

-\begin{rem} Whereas the usual convergence in mean has the form $\lim_{t \ra \infty} \E{\nrm{X_t}} = 0$, Definition \ref{dfn:conv-mean} differs from it in two regards, to suit the forthcoming analysis in Section \ref{sec:main}.
-First, we encode the numbers $r, R$ into the definition because the main result in the said section is semi-global (see also Remark \ref{rem:semi-glob} below): given a starting ball of radius $R$, a target one of radius $r$, there is a bound on sampling time \sut the sampled policy stabilizes the trajectory into $\ball_r$ in mean.
-It is, in general, impossible to guarantee convergence in mean to zero as in the standard definition mentioned above.
-Second, the reason for the presence of $\rho$ is due to $\bar \Sigma$, the noise-related term, in the decay condition \ref{eqn:LF-alpha3} of the Lyapunov function (see below).
-It means that no matter how small the target ball is required to be, due to noise, there is always a best possible lower bound on the mean. \end{rem}
+\begin{rem} Definition \ref{dfn:conv-mean} differs from the usual convergence in mean of the form $\lim_{t \ra \infty} \E{\nrm{X_t}} = 0$ in the sense that we encode the numbers $r, R$ because the main result in the said section is semi-global (see also Remark \ref{rem:semi-glob} below): given a starting ball of radius $R$, a target one of radius $r$, there is a bound on sampling time \sut the sampled policy stabilizes the trajectory into $\ball_r$ in mean.
+It is, in general, impossible to guarantee convergence in mean to zero as in the standard definition mentioned above. \end{rem}

+The next definition is the central tool for stabilization, namely, a nominal Lyapunov pair consisting of a Lyapunov function $L$ and a Markov policy $\mu$.
+The key result of this work lies in investigation of the system behavior under \textit{sampled} policy, that renders the control actions $U_t \equiv \mu(X_{k\delta}), t \in [k \delta, (k+1) \delta]$.